rharp/DrupalGovCon2018/apps/v1/README.md

 ## How Was This Version Created?

+### 1. Lets set up our Environment
+Since we will be using npm, we need to initialize our npm project.
+To do this we will use the terminal to navigate to the root directory of the folder we would like to use for our application Then run `npm init`.
+You will be prompted with a list of options to fill out relevant to your application, but none of the option will matter for what we are doing.

-### 1. Install React and ReactDom
+### 2. Install React and ReactDom
 Before we get started we need to install some base packages with npm to create the react application

+**Note:** These commands will need to be run in the root directory.

      npm install --save react react-dom

    * **React:** gives us access to all the react functionality including things such as JSX which is xml style syntax inside of js.
    * **React-dom:** Used with react applications to create Virtual Dom which it makes changes against to avoid multiple queries against the actual DOM.
 Compares changes vs what the Virtual dom originally got from the dom then updates the dom based on that.

+### 3. Setup our file structure
+From here, we are going to create the file structure for our application.
+First we will create an `apps` folder then inside of apps another folder named `v1`.
+This is where we will putting

-### 2. Create index.html
+### 4. Create index.html
+This file will be created inside of the `apps` directory.
+All of our versions will be using this file and it will not change.

-This will act as the markup the page will display by default.
+The file will act as the markup that the page will display by default.
 We are including bootstrap css for some base styling.

 **Note:** The div with the id of "app" will be targeted later to render the application inside of.